osisoft/testing-content/content/api-reference/identity/identity-azure-active-directory-tenants.md

 <a id="opIdAzureActiveDirectoryTenants_Add AAD Tenant to OCS Tenant"></a>

-Add an Azure Active Directory Tenant to the OSIsoft Cloud Services Tenant.
-Add a blue tenant to the cloud.
-Shouldn't the cloud be a tenant in the blue?
+Adds an Azure Active Directory tenant to the OSIsoft Cloud Services tenant.

 ### Request
 ```text